Queer Digital Community Catalog

 One of the driving impulses for the creation of this catalog was to offer a starting place for research into early LGBTQ life online.
 In our experience, simply knowing the name of a place or person could, in some cases, be key to my archival research.
 Beyond just its research utility, however, this catalog is also meant to preserve the memory, if not the content, of communities and groups whose names might otherwise be lost or forgotten.

 Why a Catalog?

-I’ve chosen to focus on a catalog, as opposed to an archive, for several reasons.
+The QDHP has chosen to focus on a catalog, as opposed to an archive, for several reasons.
 Firstly, at its most basic level, an archive is focused on primary material—in this case, the content of posts.
 However, archiving for most online groups from the mid-1980s up to the late 1990s is often incomplete at best, so in many cases, there’s limited to no archival material available.
 Instead, what exists in many cases is secondary material, writing describing or reflecting on posters’ experiences with and in these spaces.
 The catalog, ideally, links these disparate materials together in order to give a slightly fuller picture of the online landscape at any given time.